lisandro-jofre/angulartics-xlsx-roster/README.md

 ### --orderBy

-*Default: analytics-category*</br>
+*Default: file.*</br>
 The order of the angulartics roster.</br>
-Possible values: analytics-on, analytics-category, analytics-event and analytics-label.
+Possible values: analytics-on, analytics-category, analytics-event, analytics-label and file.

 ## License